Snake Eyes (1998 film): Plot

 Julia seduces a hotel guest so she can hide in his room.
 Rick finds her and takes her into protective custody.
 Julia confesses she is an analyst and had discovered the AirGuard test results were faked.
 She had tipped off Kirkland, but Kevin discovered her actions and arranged the conspiracy to kill her and Kirkland.
 After hiding Julia in a warehouse, Rick finds footage proving Kevin's guilt.

 Kevin confesses to Rick, saying his motive was to prevent further attacks on U.S. ships, like one in which Kevin had had to leave 28 men to drown.
 He offers Rick one million dollars for Julia's location.
 When Rick refuses Kevin has Tyler beat him up, then plants a tracker on Rick and follows him to the warehouse just as Hurricane Jezebel hits.
 Rick uses a large wave as cover to rush Julia outside, where the police witness Kevin opening fire.
-Despite his protests, Kevin commits suicide on live news.
+Despite his protests that Julia is a suspect, Kevin goes around the corner and shoots himself, committing suicide on live network television.

 Rick is hailed as a hero, but the press uncover his corruption and he loses his job, mistress, and family.
 Before reporting for his prison term, Rick meets Julia.
-She thanks him, as Powell is scrapping AirGuard.
+She thanks him, as Powell is scrapping the AirGuard.
 Rick promises to call her when he gets out in twelve to eighteen months.
 Serena's ruby ring is seen embedded in a concrete pillar of the new Powell Millennium Arena.